DriftLite: Lightweight Drift Control for Inference-Time Scaling of Diffusion Models: Experiments

 \subsection{Particle Systems}

 Next, we move to more realistic scientific benchmarks where the score is approximated by an NN trained on finite data.
 We evaluate on two standard systems with complex, multimodal energy landscapes: a 2D 4-particle Double-Well (DW-4) and a 3D 13-particle Leonard-Jones system (LJ-13), both widely used as benchmarks~\citep{klein2023equivariant,akhound2024iterated,akhound2025progressive,liu2025adjoint,skreta2025feynman,zhang2025efficient}.

 The score is obtained by training an $E(n)$-Equivariant Graph Neural Network (EGNN)~\citep{satorras2021n} (\cf, \cref{app:network_architectures}).
+For all particle systems, ground-truth reference is obtained from underdamped Langevin dynamics simulations with BAOAB splitting scheme~\citep{leimkuhler2013rational} (\cf, \cref{app:sampling_details}).
 The EDM framework~\citep{karras2022elucidating} is adopted for both training and inference (\cf, \cref{app:training_details}).
 We measure performance using additional metrics that capture physical correctness, including the Radial Distribution Function (RDF) for structure and the energy distribution for thermodynamics (\cf, \cref{app:evaluation_metrics}).
 Based on the GMM results showing VCG's superior performance over ECG and the lack of pre-trained log-likelihood, we proceed with only the VCG variants of DriftLite in the following experiments.

 \paragraph{Double-Well-4 (DW-4).}